canonical/certification-docs/Coverage_Guide-20.04.rst

   * All supported processor architectures are tested to ensure proper functionality.

-    * By default, 64-bit Ubuntu is used.
-32-bit Ubuntu is used only on processors that are 32-bit.
-32-bit Ubuntu is *not* tested on 64-bit processors.

   * A general stress test is performed to verify that the system can handle a sustained high load for a period of time.
 This utilizes the test tool "stress-ng" available in the Universe repositories.

-  * Currently, the following processor architectures are supported and must pass Certification testing
+Currently, the following architectures are supported

-    * Both Intel and AMD CPUs (AMD64 only)
+    * Both Intel and AMD CPUs (64-bit only)

     * IBM and OpenPOWER Power 8 and Power 9 (ppc64el)

-    * ARM64 (ARM64 based Server Models must use a SoC that has been `SoC Certified`_.
+    * ARM64 (ARM64 based Server Models must use a SoC that has been `SoC Certified`_.)

     * IBM s390x